In any interior design scheme, mirrors are a secret weapon. Literally, countless options exist to improve your interior by decorating with mirrors.

 Don’t feel confined to standard and boring frame choices.
 It’s easy to select either a square or circular mirror.
-However, you can afford to go bold and try unusual shapes.
+However, when decorating with mirrors, you can afford to go bold and try unusual shapes.

 For example, using a bold geometric pattern instead of art will create a striking focal point while reflecting light and adding a touch of luxury.

 Mixing mirrors and art is an exciting way to liven a wall.
 You can even get creative and mix different frame sizes.
 Not only have you created a unique piece of art, but you’ve also increased the feeling of space and light.

 Rarely do we consider matching the mirror’s frame to the room’s colour palette.
 However, this is an interesting way to make your mirror stand out.